AkaKuro4Ever/everlywell-proj/README.md

 ## Instructions

+### IMPORTANT NOTE/WARNING:
+I've realized that the oauth (and thus the inital root page and app) will probably not work on a machine that is not my local, specifically because of the .env that is not listed in the GH repo.
+As a safe practice, I didn't add it here, but if this project is something you want to spin up personally, please let me know and I will add the creds in (since it's just bit.ly).

 To run this project, clone this repo, run `bundle install`, then `bin/rails db:migrate RAILS_ENV=development`, and then `rails s`.

 It should be up and running on the localhost:3000 if you're in the terminal.